hlfshell/hlfshell/README.md

 For the past 5 years I have specialized in developing:

 * Edge robotic fleet data pipelines
-* Machine learning pipelines
+* Deep learning pipelines
-* Control, configuration, and fleet management systems for a global fleet of robots
+* Control, configuration, and fleet management systems for global robot deployments

 ---